r-pufky/docs/docs/service/nfs/exports.md

 ## [ZFS NFS Exports][a]
+!!! tip
+    Recommend keeping all NFS operations in NFS to minimize confusion.

 ZFS will [export datasets directly to **nfs-kernel-server**][b] on the host enabling portable NFS configurations with the respective datasets.
+This has no performance benefits in linux as ZFS just auto exports basic configurations to **/etc/exportfs.d/zfs.exports**.

 Each ZFS dataset has it's own unique **FSID**, so it does not need to be specified unless there are sub-directories inside that dataset that are shared